-Prohibited Parking or Storage of Vehicles in Front and Side Yards and on Public Streets or Rights-Of-Way: See Ordinance no. 1978-9.

-Conduct of Garage Sale at Any Location Other Than a Single - Family Residence Prohibited; Time Limitation on Garage Sales: Except for the conduct or operation of a garage sale, as defined by this Ordinance, by a non-profit group or groups for charitable purposes with a permit in any commercial zone, the conduct or operation of a garage sale at any location other than a single-family residence is prohibited; this includes but is not limited to the conduct or operation of a garage sale at a self-storage warehouse or "mini-warehouse".
+- 406.11 Prohibited Parking or Storage of Vehicles in Front and Side Yards and on Public Streets or Rights-Of-Way: See Ordinance no. 1978-9. - Conduct of Garage Sale at Any Location Other Than a Single -Family Residence Prohibited; Time Limitation on Garage Sales: Except for the conduct or operation of a garage sale, as defined by this Ordinance, by a non-profit group or groups for charitable purposes with a permit in any commercial zone, the conduct or operation of a garage sale at any location other than a single-family residence is prohibited; this includes but is not limited to the conduct or operation of a garage sale at a selfstorage warehouse or "mini-warehouse".
 The conduct or operation of a garage sale for more than six days within a 12-month period is considered a commercial operation and is prohibited.
 Garage sales in single-family residential zones shall begin no earlier that 7:00 A. M. and conclude no later than 2:00 P. M. (Monday through Sunday).
-A permit from the Zoning Administrator for the conduct or operation of ANY garage sale shall be required.

-Transient Vendors: No transient vendor, as defined by this Ordinance, shall operate for a period of more than 30 consecutive days.
-No transient vendor shall conduct any business or activity without first obtaining a privilege license through the City of Richland, posting appropriate bond, and notifying the City of Richland Police Department for appropriate background check procedures.

-Manufactured Homes or Mobile Homes, Portable Buildings and Structures Not Constructed in accordance with the International

-Building Code: No manufactured home, mobile home, portable building, or structure not constructed in accordance with the International Building Code or any other standard codes as adopted by the City of Richland shall be located in any district unless specifically authorized pursuant to the provisions of this Ordinance, except as follows:
+A permit from the Zoning Administrator for the conduct or operation of ANY garage sale shall be required. - Transient Vendors: No transient vendor, as defined by this Ordinance, shall conduct any business or activity without first obtaining a \$250 privilege license through the City of Richland in accordance with MS Code 75-85-15 that must be renewed by 90 days at a rate of \$25.
+Transient vendors must also post a \$2,000 bond and notify the City of Richland Police Department for appropriate background check procedures and maintain an "A" rating from the State Health Department.
+Transient vendors must also obtain written permission from the owner of the property on which they operate. - Manufactured Homes or Mobile Homes, Portable Buildings and Structures Not Constructed in accordance with the International Building Code: No manufactured home, mobile home, portable building, or structure not constructed in accordance with the International Building Code or any other standard codes as adopted by the City of Richland shall be located in any district unless specifically authorized pursuant to the provisions of this Ordinance, except as follows: - (a) Portable buildings may be used as an accessory use or building to any residential use permitted under the terms of this Ordinance. - (b) Portable building may be used by civic groups, church groups, and other nonprofit organizations in connection with fund raising events or other functions not conducted for personal profit for a period of not to exceed ninety (90) days in any one year.

-- (a) Portable buildings may be used as an accessory use or building to any residential use permitted under the terms of this Ordinance. - (b) Portable building may be used by civic groups, church groups, and other nonprofit organizations in connection with fund raising events or other functions not conducted for personal profit for a period of not to exceed ninety (90) days in any one year. - (c) Portable buildings, manufactured homes, and mobile homes may be used during construction by a contractor on a construction site or by the owner for temporary offices, storage and securing purposes on a construction site for a period not to exceed 18 months, after site development building for permit is pulled. - 406.15 Drainage Impact Data: See the City of Richland Storm water Pollution Prevention Ordinance.
+- (c) Portable buildings, manufactured homes, and mobile homes may be used during construction by a contractor on a construction site or by the owner for temporary offices, storage and securing purposes on a construction site for a period not to exceed 18 months, after site development building for permit is pulled. - 406.15 Drainage Impact Data: See the City of Richland Storm Water Pollution Prevention Ordinance.